kwak123/rubycal/README.md

 ### TODO (for me)
 * Start using params in console handlers
-* Add some way of seeing all events with dates attached
+* ~~Add some way of seeing all events with dates attached~~ Determine usefulness first
 * ~~Add tests for street_address into Location~~ _should actually be UI tests_